-Andrea Tyrimos creates paintings, installations and public art.
+Andrea Tyrimos is a multidisciplinary artist based in London represented by MTArt Agency, she creates paintings, installations and public art.
 Her Bipolar Picasso project is a series of immersive art installations, featuring intimate paintings and audio recordings of people who have experience with mental health issues.
 This body of work is fuelled by personal experience; in addition to working with adults in crisis, the artist has several people close to her with mental health issues, who feel they are unable to be open for fear of being judged by society.

-This work has received critical acclaim, resulting in the artist being featured in publications such as The Guardian, Evening Standard and Ability Magazine.
-Andrea has also been interviewed live on BBC World News, alongside her installations, and was recently filmed for Channel 4 documentary Flawless.
+Her work has received critical acclaim, including the 1st Prize in the ING Discerning Eye 2020 exhibition, and several features in publications such as The Guardian, Madame Figaro, Evening Standard and Ability Magazine.
+Andrea has also been interviewed live on BBC World News, alongside her installations, and was featured on Channel 4 documentary ‘Flawless’.

-“Rendered in washed out colours, minimalist detail to hair and clothing bringing out their vulnerability through their eyes.
+‘Rendered in washed out colours, minimalist detail to hair and clothing bringing out their vulnerability through their eyes.
 I’ve always felt that mental illness is something you wear on your face.
-Tyrimos has captured that”
+Tyrimos has captured that’. – The Guardian

-I’m still fighting , 2016oil paint on canvas with audio recording 127 x 127cm "It's overwhelming.
+I’m still fighting , 2016Oil paint on canvas with audio recording 130 x 130 cm (framed) "It's overwhelming.
 Andrea is such a credit with regards to what she's trying to do; reach out to people, and tell these stories through art.
 The eyes don't lie, the eyes tell a big, deep story and it's a pleasure to be able to see that" - Leon McKenzie